Terrorism in India: 2008 Bangalore Serial Blasts

-2008 Bangalore serial blasts occurred on 25 July 2008 in Bangalore, India.
+The 2008 Bangalore serial blasts occurred on 25 July 2008 in Bangalore, India.
 A series of nine bombs exploded in which two people were killed and 20 injured.
 According to the Bangalore City Police, the blasts were caused by low-intensity crude bombs triggered by timers.

 2010 Bangalore Stadium Bombing

-2010 Bangalore stadium bombing occurred on 17 April 2010 in M. Chinnaswamy Stadium, Bangalore, India.
+The 2010 Bangalore stadium bombing occurred on 17 April 2010 in M. Chinnaswamy Stadium, Bangalore, India.
 Two bombs exploded in a heavily packed Cricket stadium in which fifteen people were injured.
 A third bomb was found and defused outside the stadium.